simonowen/snaptrace/ReadMe.txt

 ===========================

 This utility attempts to locate code regions in 48K Spectrum snapshots.
-It uses static tracing to follow all possible code paths.
+It uses static tracing to follow all possible code paths, without executing any code or modifying the snapshot memory.

 Compiling